 At our practice, we focus on prevention.
 While cleanings and exams are a crucial part of this, prevention also includes taking steps to avoid damage when there is a risk.

 It’s unfortunate, but we see so many patients with injuries to their teeth that could have been prevented.
 Sports-related injuries and damage caused by grinding and clenching at nighttime are often behind teeth that require restoration.

 This doesn’t mean that you have to give up your favorite game or stop sleeping!
-Dr. Chris Mohr can craft customized athletic and nighttime mouthguards to protect your teeth from injury and help you avoid pain and dental emergencies.
+At DFD, we can craft customized athletic and nighttime mouthguards to protect your teeth from injury and help you avoid pain and dental emergencies.

 A study in the Journal of the American Dental Association found that up to 39% of all dental injuries are related to sports!
 If you (or your child!) participate in sports, there’s a good chance that at some point you will sustain an injury to your mouth.
 These injuries also tend to be front and center, causing pain and embarrassment from damaged teeth.

 Some of the sports most frequently associated with dental injuries include: